tobikli/ba-thesis/content/evaluation.typ

 - Different CSS locators: During the development of the testing framework, we noticed that the CSS locators of the production system were not equal to the CSS locators of the local system.
 This is because the production system utilizes a different version of the Theia IDE and therefore has a different DOM structure.
 Updating the version of the Theia IDE in the production system solved this issue.

-=== Parallel testing in one session
+=== Parallel Testing In One Session
-As discussed in @localtestingchallenges, the priority of the testing framework is to test a production system running on a cluster with scaling capabilities.
+The priority of the testing framework is to test a production system running on a cluster with scaling capabilities.
 As we don't want to start a new instance for each test, we utilize running tests in parallel in one session.

 During development, we noticed that the tests that were running in parallel interfered with each other.
 Especially the tests that created new files or directories interfered with each other.
 This is because the tests often created files while another test opened a file using the explorer view, which resulted in the file list being updated and file nodes not being found.

 To solve this issue, the tests were refactored to create a temporary workspace for each test file in the root workspace.
 Tests in a single test file are run sequentially, thereby avoiding the interference of the tests.

-=== Running tests using a single account
+=== Running Tests Using A Single Account

 Testing the scalability of the system is a crucial part of this thesis.
 In the production system, we utilize a single account for all tests.
 Because sessions are binded to user accounts provided by `Keycloak` #footnote("https://www.keycloak.org/"), we are not able to create new users for each test.
 Therefore, we have to use the same test account for all tests.
 While running the load tests on the cluster, we notices that there is a session limit for each user account.
 This means that we were not able to run the load tests with more than 10 instances at the same time.